foreveryh/git-thoughts/README.md

 3.  **GitHub Token:**
     *   A GitHub Personal Access Token (PAT) with `repo` scope is required for the script to authenticate with the GitHub API and fetch issues.
-    *   This token is stored as a repository secret named `GITHUB_TOKEN` and is accessed by the workflow.
+    *   This token is stored as a repository secret named `MY_GITHUB_TOKEN` and is accessed by the workflow.

 ---